Vslava/timezones/README.md

 See time in different timezones simultaneously

 # TODO
-- add a panel with a new timezone
+- add a new timezone
-- drag and drop panels
+- drag and drop timezone's panels
 - resize the text size when the panels changes size
 - suggest a zone name during typing
+- close a timezone panel